fulara/mki-rust/README.md

 * It would be nice to support multi screen on windows. atm I don't have multi screens so hard to test.
 * Linux to support mouse live tracking callback
+* Add a debug mode - --debug that prints whenever anything that has registered hotkey is clicked

 # Changelog
 #### 0.2 release: